--C1-C2-C3-D
+-Incineration, for materials like plastic and wood. -C1-C2-C3-D

-The building deconstruction (demolition process) takes place in the C1 module which considers energy production and consumption in terms of diesel and all the emissions connected with the fuel-burning process to run the machines.
+The building deconstruction (demolition process) takes place in C1 module which considers energy production and consumption in terms of diesel and all the emissions connected with the fuel-burning process to run the machines.
 After the demolition, the product is transported to the end-of-life processing (C2 module) where all the impacts related to the transport processes are considered.
 For precautionary principle and as a worst-case scenario, thermal treatment is the only end of life scenario considered.
 This is modelled by the incineration process (module C3) where the product ends its life cycle.

 Module D accounts for potential benefits that are beyond the defined system boundaries.
-Credits are generated during the incineration of wastes and related electricity produced that are occurring in the A5 module.
+Credits are generated during the incineration of wastes and related electricity produced that are occurring in A5 module.